 9.1.
-The Committee Chair shall report formally to the Board after each meeting on the nature and content of its discussion, recommendations and action to be taken;
+The Committee Chair shall report to the Board after each meeting on the nature and content of its discussion, recommendations and actions to be taken;

-9.5.
-If the Committee has appointed remuneration consultants, the consultant should be identified in the annual report alongside a statement about any other connection it has with the Company or individual Directors.
+9.4.
+If an external search consultancy has been engaged, it should be identified in the Annual Report alongside a statement about any other connection it has with the Company or individual Directors.

 The Committee shall:

 10.1.
-At least annually, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval;
+At least annually, review the Committee’s constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval;

+10.3.
+Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members;

 10.4.
-Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members; and

-10.5.
-Give due consideration to laws and regulations, and the provisions of the Code and published guidelines or recommendations regarding the remuneration of company directors and the formation and operation of share incentive plans, the requirements of the FCA Listing Rules.
-Prospectus rules, Disclosure Guidance and Transparency Rules sourcebook, and any other applicable rules, as appropriate.
+Give due consideration to all relevant laws and regulations, the provisions of the 2018 UK Corporate Governance Code and associated guidance, the requirements of the FCA’s Listing Rules, Prospectus Rules and Disclosure Guidance and Transparency Rules sourcebook and any other applicable rules, as appropriate; and

 11.1.
 The Committee is authorised by the Board to obtain, at the Company’s expense, outside legal or other professional advice on any matters within its terms of reference.